ocharles/blog/guest-posts/2014-12-19-existential-quantification.md

 ---
-title: 24 Days of GHC Extensions: Existential Quantification
+title: "24 Days of GHC Extensions: Existential Quantification"
 ---

 I'm happy to announce that today [Roman Cheplyaka](http://ro-che.info/) is going